About Us

 CEO & Co-Founder

-Michela Capobianco, MBA is the co-founder and Chief Executive Officer of Work Health CoLab.
+Michela Capobianco, MBA, is the co-founder and Chief Executive Officer of Work Health CoLab.
 Michela also serves as the Executive Director of the New England College of Occupational and Environmental Medicine (NECOEM), a nonprofit dedicated to improving the health and safety of workers, workplaces, and environments, and as the Program Director for Workers Comp Care, which provides education and collaboration opportunities for professionals in the workers’ compensation field.
 Together, these organizations reach and support thousands of occupational health and workers’ compensation professionals annually across New England.
 Through these roles, Michela has developed a deep passion for supporting the care teams that work to help injured workers recover and re-engage in their work life and as active members of their communities.
 Before her transition into healthcare and nonprofit space, Michela spent more than 13 years in the high-tech enterprise sector at EMC Corporation (now Dell Technologies), where she advanced business operations, fostered interdisciplinary collaboration, and built strategic partner-based programs—critical skills as she seeks to drive organizational growth and innovation in all her work.
 Michela earned her Bachelor of Arts from Providence College and then continued for her Master of Business Administration from Northeastern University.

 Team